Lapricode/hanoi_tower_solution/README.md

 # Tower of Hanoi Move Calculator

 This code computes the **Tower of Hanoi** optimal move sequence **without using recursion**.

-It determines each move directly from mathematical relations, providing an efficient and elegant closed form solution.
+It determines each move directly from mathematical relations, providing an efficient and elegant **closed form solution**.

 ## Usage